"A History of Northwest Portland:

 The designer, Giuseppe Lipari, is a transplanted New Yorker who attended Parsons School of Design, and now lives in Portland.
 He also designed At the Foot of the Mountain: An Early History.

-A sneak peak of photos from this beautifully designed book:
+Some photos from this beautifully designed book:

 NW Everett Street in OLD TOWN during the 1894 flood.(Courtesy Gholston)